sebasmos/sebasmos.github.io/cv.md

 - *2020*. **Computer vision researcher (Open-source)**: Smart Indoor Positioning, Guidance & navigation prototype system for the visually impaired.
 See our project here.
 - *2019*. **Telecommunications engineer and team lead (Open-source)** for can satellite telecommunications system in UAM challenge.
 Details here and simulation here.
+- *2016*. **Italian teacher assistant for refugees**: I worked as TA for Refugees from the Middle East and Africa on project supported by the European Union.
+AIESEC in Tortona, Italy

 <hr />
 ### Professional Organizations